Kalyani-bhandari/WGS_comparision_solanumchacoense/to-do.md

 - Identify variants with HIGH effect > count number
 - Merge with functional annotation < to see which gene the variant is in >
 - Filter genes that have disease resistance background annotation eg NBS-LRR genes

+## If snpeff doesnt work
+- extract SNPs that are in genic regions only
+- check if they are related to disease resistance